cmdruid/regtest-workbench/README.md

 ./workbench.sh compile

 ## Your first (and main) node.
 Seeds the blockchain and mines blocks.
-./workbench.sh --miner start master
+./workbench.sh start master --miner

 ## Meet Alice, who connects to master and requests funding.
-./workbench.sh --faucet master start alice
+./workbench.sh start alice --faucet master

-## Meet Bob, also funded by master, who peers and opens a channel with Alice (using short-hand).
+## Meet Bob, also funded by master, who peers and opens a channel with Alice.
-./workbench.sh --faucet master --channels alice start bob
+./workbench.sh start bob --faucet master --channels alice

+## Meet Carol, who likes to use shorter commands and start in headless mode.
+./workbench.sh start carol -f master -c alice,bob --headless

 ## ... repeat for as many nodes as you like!

 ## A quick tutorial is also built into the help screen.
 ./workbench.sh --help
 ```
 Based on the above configuration, each node will automatically connect to their designated peers, request funds from a faucet, and open payment channels.
-The final argument designates each node with a name tag.
+The `start` keyword designates your node with a name tag.

 Use the `--miner` flag with your first node in order to initiate the chain.
 Your miner will detect a new chain, then auto-generate blocks up to a certain height.
-Block rewards require at least 100 blocks to mature, so the default height is 150.
+Block rewards require at least 100 blocks to mature, so the default starting height is 150.

 By default, Your miner is configured to watch the mempool, then auto-generate blocks when it sees an unconfirmed transaction.
-The default poll time is 2 seconds so that transactionswill confirm quickly.
-If you wish to deploy multiple miners, you should use longer timings in order to avoid chain splits.
+The default poll time is 2 seconds, so transactions should confirm quickly.
+If you wish to deploy multiple miners, use a different configuration that avoids chain splits.

 The format for configuring your mining node is `--miner=poll-time,interval-time,fuzz-amount` in seconds.
-For example, the configuration `0,10,20` will disable polling, schedule a block every 10 seconds, plus a random value between 1 and 20.
+For example, the configuration `0,10,20` will disable polling, schedule a block every 10 seconds, plus a random value between 1 and 20 seconds.

 The `--peers` flag will instruct nodes on whom to peer with, and receive transactions / blocks.
 The `--faucet` flag will instruct your node to peer and request funds from another node.
 The `--channels` flag will instruct your node to peer and open channels with another node.

-Channels start with a default balance of 5 million sats, which is auto-balanced between nodes.
+By default, nodes will request a balance of 10 BTC, and open channels with a balance of 5 million sats (split 50/50 between parties).
+You can modify these settings (and much more) by editing the `.env` file at the root of this repo.

 The `--peers` and `--channels` flags accept a comma-separated list of nametags (*e.x alice,bob,carol*).
 Nodes are smart enough to configure their own wallets, negotiate funding, and balance their own channels!